houstonhaynes/fsharp_webparser/README.md

 ## An Ionide Wrinkle (.NET Core 3.1 + .NET 5 = :two_hearts: )

 I felt a bit ham-strung by *not* seeing Ionide "light up" in VS Code within the container.
-After some rather whinging on the F# slack #beginners channel some clarity emerged that **both** .NET Core 3.1 an .NET 5 needed to be available in the container.
+After some whinging on the F# slack #beginners channel some clarity emerged that **both** .NET Core 3.1 an .NET 5 needed to be available in the container.
 This is because .NET 5 is used by Ionide to do the real-time parsing of the code against he compiler to inform the editor layout.

 ![Ionide in F# Azure Functions](screenshot2.png)